Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Pyrmont Bridge to city center in Sydney, Australia

-MAP.
-A top Sydney entertainment district, Darling Harbour is a hub of activity.
-In addition to the many waterfront bars and restaurants, visitors will find popular Sydney tourist attractions such as the Sydney Aquarium, the Australian National Maritime Museum and Madame Tussauds.
+In addition to the many waterfront bars and restaurants, you will find popular tourist attractions such as the Sydney Aquarium, the Australian National Maritime Museum and Madame Tussauds.

-#25 Sydney Harbour Tours from Pyrmont Bay Ferry Wharf
+#25 Sydney Harbour Tours from Pyrmont Bay Wharf

-Boats docked at the Pyrmont Bay Ferry Wharf, Sydney
+HMB Endeavour Replica docked at the Pyrmont Bay Ferry Wharf, Sydney Self Guided Walking Tour, Australia

 MAP.
-Many public ferries and Sydney Harbour tours depart from Darling Harbour.
-Hopping on a boat is a phenomenal way to get a better vantage point on your one-day tour of Sydney, Australia.
+Many public ferries and harbor tours depart from Darling Harbour.
+Hopping on a boat is a phenomenal way to get a better vantage point of the city!

-Take the public ferry that departs Pyrmont Bay Ferry Wharf and ride to Circular Quay.
-When you arrive back at the Sydney docks, walk Circular Quay to the west into The Rocks District.
+For now, we suggest taking the public ferry that departs the Pyrmont Ferry Wharf and riding back to Circular Quay.
+When you arrive, walk west into…

 View of The Rocks, Sydney, Australia

 MAP.
-The Rocks has a storied past, as the land was first settled by Aboriginal People – there is evidence of their presence dating to the 1400s.
+This area has a storied past, as the land was first settled by Aboriginal People – and there is evidence of their presence dating to the 1400s.

-In the 1970s, Sydney residents took a stand against the destruction and fought to keep their community.
-Today, throughout the Rocks district, several historic Sydney buildings are preserved, including Cadmans Cottage House, Sailor’s Home and the Mercantile Hotel.
+In the 1970s, residents took a stand and fought to keep their community.
+Today several historic buildings have been preserved, including Cadmans Cottage House, Sailor’s Home and the Mercantile Hotel.

-New buildings have also risen in The Rocks, like the Museum of Contemporary Art, which is free to enter.
+New additions have also risen in the district, like the Museum of Contemporary Art Australia, which is free to enter.
+Another interesting venue to learn about the history here is The Rocks Discovery Museum.

-From the Rocks Discovery Museum, walk south on Kendall Lane to Argyle Street.
-Walk west on Argyle under the Sydney Harbour Bridge to the stairs on the south side of the street that lead to…
+Walk south on Kendall Lane to Argyle Street and under Harbour Bridge to the stairs on the south side of the street that lead to…

 #27 Sydney Observatory Hill Park